 Can I monitor someone’s computer or device?

 Like listening and tracking devices, it is also against the law to install or use a data tracking device to record or monitor the input or output of information from a computer.
 This is only an offence if done without the consent of the person who has lawful possession or control of the computer.

 It is also an offence to publish any recording or communicate anything discovered by tracking, filming or listening to information

 Publishing audio, visual or digital records of any activity or data (or a document prepared from one of these methods) is an offence.
 Similarly, it is against the law to communicate anything that has come to your knowledge as a direct or indirect result of the illegal use of a listening device to obtain a phone call recording, an optical surveillance device or a tracking device.

 If found guilty of any of these offences, the maximum penalty is $11,000 or 5 years’ imprisonment or both.
 If the offender is a corporation, the penalty is increased to $55,000.

 Firstly, it is not an offence if both parties consent to the recording.

-The Act also makes an exception for the use of surveillance devices by police if they possess a valid warrant or are acting otherwise in accordance with law.
-The law permits the police to use body-worn cameras, utilise cameras when conducting certain searches, and to use listening or recording devices integrated into Tasers.
+The Act also makes an exception for the use of surveillance devices by law enforcement officers if they possess a valid warrant or are acting otherwise in accordance with the law.
+The law permits the police to use body-worn cameras, utilise cameras when conducting certain searches, and use listening or a recording device integrated into Tasers.